jaidh01/Yoga-pose-detection/README.md

 # Yoga Pose Detection with OpenCV and Mediapipe

 Welcome to the Yoga Pose Detection repository!
-This project utilizes OpenCV and Mediapipe to detect and classify various yoga poses from live video feeds or recorded videos.
+This project utilizes OpenCV and Mediapipe to detect and classify various yoga poses from live video feeds or static images.
 The aim is to provide a tool for users to practice yoga with real-time feedback on their poses.

 ## Table of Contents
 - [Features](#features)